burakunal28/post-case-study/readme.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your favorite web browser.
+3. Go to [this](https://burakunal28.github.io/post-case-study) link to start the application.

 Voila!
 You're all set to use the application to create, edit, and manage your posts.